 When it comes to security operations, most enterprises need to intensify their efforts with 24/7 threat detection and response, but what’s the best approach?
 Is it more effective to expand your existing in-house resources or should you trust a provider to do the work?
-With all the latest artificial intelligence advancements, can you rely solely on technology for effective cybersecurity defense?
-Analyzing the total cost of staffing a security operations center (SOC) and calculating return on investment can help you arrive at the right decision.
+Analyzing the total cost of staffing a security operations center (SOC) can help you arrive at the right decision.
 Here are eight cost factors and some key trends to keep in mind as you decide if the do-it-yourself approach is best suited to strengthen your security posture.

-With trends in edge computing, mobility, bring-your-own-device, and with IoT connecting more and more devices, the network is becoming an ever-expanding entity.
-Much like urban sprawl, the network’s blurred borders create an increasing amount of “ground” that SOC teams must cover.
-The takeaway: The SOC’s workforce and the technologies backing it must be as fluid and adaptable as the extensive IT environment.
+With trends in edge computing, mobility, bring-your-own-device, and IoT connected devices, the network is becoming an ever-expanding entity.
+Much like urban sprawl, these blurred borders create an increasing amount of “ground” that SOC teams must cover.
+The takeaway: The SOC’s must be as fluid and adaptable as the extensive IT environment.

 The biggest problem with security operations is finding and keeping skilled security professionals.